glfw/glfw.github.io/faq.md

 Explicit creation of OpenGL contexts of version 3.0 and above on Windows and X11, including profiles and flags, is supported by GLFW 2.7 and later.

-However, OS X did not support OpenGL 3.0 or later at the time that GLFW 2.7 was released, and the support that Apple has since added only includes forward-compatible OpenGL 3.2 core profile contexts.
-Additionally, creating such contexts requires new code, so older versions of GLFW cannot create OpenGL 3.0 contexts on OS X.
+However, macOS did not support OpenGL 3.0 or later at the time that GLFW 2.7 was released, and the support that Apple has since added only includes forward-compatible OpenGL 3.2 core profile contexts.
+Additionally, creating such contexts requires new code, so older versions of GLFW cannot create OpenGL 3.0 contexts on macOS.

-The first version to support creation of OpenGL 3.2 contexts on OS X Lion and later was GLFW 2.7.2.
+The first version of GLFW to support creation of OpenGL 3.2 contexts on macOS was 2.7.2.

 ---